 The name Alfred Hitchcock rings many bells in our ears, but mostly, it is this word – legendary.
-Often called as one of the greatest cinematic marvels of all time, ‘North by Northwest’ is the narrative of Roger Thornhill, a person of mistaken identity, in this case, he’s mistaken as George Caplan.
-After getting kidnapped and released, getting caught by the police, and can be seen constantly fleeing from one place to another, with no one believing his version of the truth and branding them as lies.
-With never-ending pun and pathbreaking performances, this dark humour cannot get any better.
-I am sure there are many such mistaken identity films released so far, but what makes ‘North by Northwest’ distinctively good is the storyline which perhaps was a pioneer of its sub-genre and is at least 50 years ahead of its time.
+Often called as one of the greatest cinematic marvels of all time, ‘North by Northwest’ is the story of Roger Thornhill, who is mistaken as George Caplan.
+After getting kidnapped and released, and then getting caught by the police, he can be seen constantly fleeing from one place to another, with no one believing his version of the truth.
+With never-ending pun and pathbreaking performances, this darkly comic film cannot get any better.
+I am sure there have been many such mistaken identity films released ever since, but what makes ‘North by Northwest’ distinctively good is the storyline which perhaps was a pioneer of its sub-genre.
 Too bad we can’t reproduce the same magic in its original form once again.
-Actually, we shouldn’t.
+Actually, we shouldn’t!

 Read More: Best Alien Abduction Movies of All Time

 13. Everest (2015)